frou/yt2pod/README.md

 * `title_filter` is a regular expression.
 Videos with a title matching it have a podcast episode created for them.
 Use an empty string if you want them all.

+* `description` is freeform text that's likely displayed to users in their podcast clients.
+If this is empty or omitted, a generic description will be derived from the rest of the config.

 ## YouTube Data API